platformatic/platformatic/docs/reference/runtime/configuration.md

 An optional object that configures the Platformatic Management Api.
 If this object is not provided, the Platformatic Management Api will not be started.
-The options are passed directly to the Fastify server.
+The options are passed directly to the Fastify server that backs the Management API.
+If enabled, it will listen to UNIX Socket/Windows named pipe located at `platformatic/pids/<PID>` inside the OS temporary folder.

   _Example_